-The Media Retention Screen allows for the use of larger tanks in plants with higher production tonnage.
+The Media Retention Screen, including carbon, allows for the use of larger tanks in plants with higher production tonnage.
 The media retention screen also reduces downtime incidents and operating costs associated with earlier generations of screen design.

 Slurry flows through the cylindrical screen and into the annular region between the outer screen surface and the inner cylinder.
 Screened slurry then flows up through the annular region into the volute and out through the tank launder to the next tank.